sid4618/Typefont/README.md

 }
 ```

 The first argument of the function can be the `path` or the `base64` of the image.
-The function returns a Promise that when is resolved returns an array containing each font ordered in descending order (considering the similarity percentage).
+The function returns a promise that when is resolved returns an array containing each font ordered in descending order (considering the similarity percentage).

 ## Preview
 Text on the cover of a book (the language is different because I live in Italy).